yuqitanyq/tp/docs/UserGuide.md

 1. Double-click the file to start the app.
 The GUI is similar to the one shown below and should appear in a few seconds.<br>
    ![Ui](images/Ui.png)

+1. You can refer to [LibTask GUI Overview](#22-libtask-gui-overview) to understand what each component in the GUI does.

 1. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open a help window.<br>
    Here are some sample commands you can try: